Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Raja Brooke butterfly – photo credits to therow338 (Instagram)

-8. Explore The Many Gardens At Agro Technology Park MARDI Cameron Highlands
+9. Explore Agro Technology Park MARDI Cameron Highlands

 MARDI is the Malaysian Research and Development Institute – the oldest research center in Malaysia, actually!